BlackLakeSoftware/bg_guide/_posts/2016-12-01-laggards-catch-up.md

 * [Native American Seed](http://www.seedsource.com/catalog/detail.asp?product_id=2004)

 Our information from them came via phone conversation.
-The recommended fall planting, No top cover.
+They recommended fall planting, No top cover.
 Without the pictures and the scientific name, Bouteloua curtipendula, I would think we were talking about two different grasses!